pivotal/docs-tas-adapter/install-prerequisites.md

 * Admin access to a Kubernetes cluster.
 See [Kubernetes cluster requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-prerequisites.html#kubernetes-cluster-requirements-3) in _Prerequisites_.

 * A container image registry.
-See [Tanzu Network and container image registry requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-prerequisites.html#vmware-tanzu-network-and-container-image-registry-requirements-0) in _Prerequisites_.
+See [VMware Tanzu Network and container image registry requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-prerequisites.html#vmware-tanzu-network-and-container-image-registry-requirements-0) in _Prerequisites_.

 The following tools must be installed in the workstation environment in which you intend to perform the installation: